nthState/StrokeExtensions/README.md

 Adorn your SwiftUI Shapes/Beziers with Ornaments

-This is a pure SwiftUI extension to add views along curves
+This is a pure SwiftUI extension to add views along curves.

+## Features

+- [x] Fast Implementation
+- [x] Customizable Item Count
+- [x] AnyView can be used
+- [x] Custom offset position
+- [x] Equal Spreading or Specified Spaced items
+- [x] Fully Animatable

 |        |       |